Biology for Kids: The Movement of Substances in and out of Cells

 The Fluid-Mosaic Model of the Cell Membrane

 Two main methods by which organisms move materials around inside their bodies are important for an understanding of cellular transport:

 - mass flow is the simple mechanism by which particles are physically carried along in the stream of a fluid, such as water, air or blood.
 It is a quick and efficient means of transporting substances over relatively long distances.

 - diffusion, osmosis and active transport are three similar chemical methods by which single molecules or very small structures are moved across membranes or relatively short distances, often within or between cells.

-The movement of substances in and out of a cell (nutrients in and toxins out, for example) is a very important part of biology as without it no cell and so no organism could live very long.
+The movement of substances in and out of cells (nutrients in and toxins out, for example) is a very important part of biology as without it no cell and so no organism could live very long.
 Substances can only cross the protective cell membrane by diffusion, osmosis or active transport (don't worry - these terms will all be explained shortly).
 Mass flow only works at the organ, tissue and whole organism level.